marsnebulasoup/cs4379h-group4-securesteg/README.md

 4. Open the app
 open http://localhost:5173/ (or whatever link is shown)

+You can use the test image in /example-images, or pick your own (PNG is supported)

 ## USING THE APP-Encoding
 1. Go to the Encode tab